Multimodal Language Models See Better When They Look Shallower: Experiment Details

 We provide a comprehensive explanation of the evaluation methods, categorizing them into three distinct types based on the evaluation metrics: \begin{itemize} \item For benchmarks such as MME-Perception, MME-Cognition, OCRBench, and MMVet, we adopt the common approach of directly using the dataset-defined scores.
 We follow this established approach to maintain consistency and comparability in evaluations. \item Using Accuracy directly as the evaluation metric.
 This applies to benchmarks such as MMBench, SEEDBench, GQA, TextVQA, CVBench, RealworldQA, and POPE. \item In evaluating the RefCOCO dataset, we use CIDEr (Consensus-based Image Description Evaluation) as the primary evaluation metric. \end{itemize}

 To facilitate evaluation, we use lmms-eval as our primary evaluation tool.
-For the MMVet dataset, evaluations must be conducted on the official platform by uploading the necessary data.
+Evaluations must be conducted on the official platform for the MMVet dataset by uploading the necessary data.
 Regarding the CVBench 3D tasks, where models generally exhibit weaker instruction-following performance, we employ the DeepSeek API as the judge.
 This tool provides results consistent with GPT-4o but is significantly more cost-effective.